Sotheby's scores its second-best post-war, contemporary art total

-NEW YORK (Reuters) - A day after rival Christie’s sold the most expensive painting in auction history, Sotheby’s fell just shy of its best-ever contemporary art result, taking in some $380 million and setting records for artists including Christopher Wool and Sigmar Polke.
+NEW YORK, May 12 (Reuters) - A day after rival Christie’s sold the most expensive painting in auction history, Sotheby’s fell just shy of its best-ever contemporary art result, taking in some $380 million and setting records for artists including Christopher Wool and Sigmar Polke.

 Led by Mark Rothko’s untitled yellow and blue oil from 1954 which sold for $46.5 million -- nearer the low end of its pre-sale estimate -- the auction saw steady, if not unfettered bidding for top works by Roy Lichtenstein, Gerhard Richter, Jackson Pollock and Andy Warhol.